Culture of Indonesia: Painting

-In 2018, scientists reported the discovery of the then-oldest known figurative art painting, over 40,000 (perhaps as old as 52,000) years old, of an unknown animal, in the cave of Lubang Jeriji Saléh on the Indonesian island of Borneo.
-In December 2019, however, figurative cave paintings depicting pig hunting in the Maros-Pangkep karst in Sulawesi were estimated to be even older, at at least 43,900 years old.
-The finding was noted to be "the oldest pictorial record of storytelling and the earliest figurative artwork in the world".
+The oldest known cave painting in the world, dated to at least 51,200 years ago, was discovered in Karampuang cave, Sulawesi, Indonesia.
+This painting depicts three human-like figures interacting with a wild boar, making it the earliest known narrative art.
+Previously, the oldest known figurative paintings were found in Lubang Jeriji Saléh cave, Borneo, estimated to be between 40,000 and 52,000 years old, and in Leang Bulu’ Sipong 4, Sulawesi, which features a hunting scene dated to at least 43,900 years ago.
+The earliest forms of cave art, including hand stencils and geometric shapes, have also been identified in the Maros Pangkep caves of Sulawesi, dating back over 44,000 years.

 Indonesian painting before the 19th century is mostly restricted to the decorative arts, considered to be a religious and spiritual activity, comparable to the pre-1400 European art.
 Artists' names are anonymous since the individual human creator was seen as far less important than their creation to honour the deities or spirits.
 Some examples are the Kenyah decorative art, based on endemic natural motifs such as ferns and hornbills, found decorating the walls of Kenyah longhouses.
 Another notable traditional art is the geometric Toraja wood carvings.
 Balinese paintings are initially the narrative images to depict scenes of Balinese legends and religious scripts.
 The classical Balinese paintings are often decorating the lontar manuscripts and also the ceilings of temples pavilion.

 Under the influence of the Dutch colonial power, a trend toward Western-style painting emerged in the 19th century.
 In the Netherlands, the term "Indonesian Painting" is applied to the paintings produced by Dutch or other foreign artists who lived and worked in the former Netherlands-Indies.
 The most famous indigenous 19th-century Indonesian painter is Raden Saleh (1807–1877), the first indigenous artist to study in Europe.
 His art is heavily influenced by Romanticism.
 In the 1920s Walter Spies settled in Bali, he is often credited with attracting the attention of Western cultural figures to Balinese culture and art.
 His works have somehow influenced Balinese artists and painters.
 Today Bali has one of the most vivid and richest painting traditions in Indonesia.

 The 1920s to 1940s were a time of growing nationalism in Indonesia.
 The previous period of the romanticism movement was not seen as a purely Indonesian movement and did not develop.
 Painters began to see the natural world for inspiration.
 Some examples of Indonesian painter during this period are the Balinese Ida Bagus Made and the realist Basuki Abdullah.
 The Indonesian Painters Association (Persatuan Ahli-Ahli Gambar Indonesia or PERSAGI, 1938–1942) was formed during this period.
 PERSAGI established a contemporary art philosophy that saw artworks as reflections of the artist's individual or personal view as well as an expression of national cultural thoughts.